eclipse-cyclonedds/cyclonedds/src/docs/config.rst

 Multicasting
 ------------

-Cyclone DDS allows configuring to what extent multicast (the regular, any-source multicast as well as source-specific multicast) is to be used:
+Eclipse Cyclone DDS allows configuring to what extent multicast (the regular, any-source multicast as well as source-specific multicast) is to be used:

 + whether to use multicast for data communications,